StephenHLin/Klayout_ExampleLibrary/README.md

+#OUTDATED: This is a legacy method of creating libraries.
+The current SiEPIC-PDK no longer follows this format as closely.

 # Klayout Example Library

 This code is made to demonstrate how to create a library of devices that can be used with the [SiEPIC PDK](https://github.com/lukasc-ubc/SiEPIC_EBeam_PDK/).
 The code includes a library registering file, a Add-Drop Ring device example, and an automatic layout creator macro.